AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 ### Step 4: Get the software

-If you have not done so already, get the software in one of the following ways:
+If you have not already done so, get the software in one of the following ways:

 *  [Composer metapackage](../../composer.md)
 *  [Clone the repository (contributing developers only)](https://developer.adobe.com/commerce/contributor/guides/install/clone-repository/)